 Section 47107(b)(2) provides that the revenue-use requirement does not apply to revenue that was being lawfully diverted as of August 23, 1994, provided that the diversion was pursuant to a law, regulation, or binding agreement that was in effect on September 2, 1982 (the date of enactment of the AAIA).
 This provision is referred to as the “grandfather clause.”

 The grandfather provision applies to provisions enacted no later than September 2, 1982, in a law controlling airport financing or debt obligations issued no later than that date.
-The grandfather protection is narrowly construed.
+The grandfather protection is as stated in the Revenue Use Policy (1999, 64 FR 7696).
 It permits the continuation of specific diversionary practices that were in effect on the operative date, but it does not authorize the expansion of those practices or the creation of new forms of diversion.

 Base Year Calculation and CPI-U Escalation